Sleepwalking towards disaster – might corporate America yet rise to the moment?

 • How to sustain that journey once the initial burst of momentum has dissipated?

 The Persuasion article focuses on the first question.
+(See here and here for some initial exploration of the second and third questions.)

 • While leadership matters, it only comes into play once the ground has been prepared – and this happens through the interplay of civic activism and elite response.